jonahp1/MBETSeniorProject/README.md

 VoxProcessor - environment for processing input signal; originally conceptualized as "for voice" but truly can be used for any input signal

+The Quad Edits Folder contains all of the above custom Max instruments (not VoxProcessor) mildly adapted to support utilization in Quadrophonic multichannel setup.